QubesOS/qubes-doc/user/advanced-topics/disposable-customization.md

 qubes-prefs clockvm sys-net2
 ~~~

-## Adding programs to DisposableVM Application Menu
+## Adding programs to disposable Application Menu

-For added convenience, arbitrary programs can be added to the Application Menu of the DisposableVM.
+For added convenience, arbitrary programs can be added to the Application Menu of the disposable.

 In order to do that, select "Qube settings" entry in selected base app qube, go to "Applications" tab and select desired applications as for any other qube.

 Note that currently only applications whose main process keeps running until you close the application (i.e. do not start a background process instead) will work.
 One of known examples of incompatible applications is GNOME Terminal (shown on the list as "Terminal").
 Choose different terminal emulator (like XTerm) instead.

-## Create Custom sys-net sys-firewall and sys-usb DisposableVMs
+## Create Custom sys-net sys-firewall and sys-usb disposables

-Users have the option of creating customized DisposableVMs for the `sys-net`, `sys-firewall` and `sys-usb` VMs.
-In this configuration, a fresh VM instance is created each time a DisposableVM is launched.
+Users have the option of creating customized disposables for the `sys-net`, `sys-firewall` and `sys-usb` VMs.
+In this configuration, a fresh VM instance is created each time a disposable is launched.
 Functionality is near-identical to the default VMs created following a new Qubes’ installation, except the user benefits from a non-persistent filesystem.

 Functionality is not limited, users can:

 - Set custom firewall rule sets and run Qubes VPN scripts.
-- Set DisposableVMs to autostart at system boot.
+- Set disposables to autostart at system boot.
 - Attach PCI devices with the `--persistent` option.

-Using DisposableVMs in this manner is ideal for untrusted qubes which require persistent PCI devices, such as USB VMs and NetVMs.
+Using disposables in this manner is ideal for untrusted qubes which require persistent PCI devices, such as USB VMs and NetVMs.

->_**Note:**_ Users who want customized VPN or firewall rule sets must create a separate DisposableVM Template for use by each DisposableVM.
-If DisposableVM Template customization is not needed, then a single DisposableVM Template is used as a template for all DisposableVMs.
+>_**Note:**_ Users who want customized VPN or firewall rule sets must create a separate disposable template for use by each disposable.
+If disposable template customization is not needed, then a single disposable template is used as a template for all disposables.

-### Create and configure the DisposableVM Template on which the DisposableVM will be based
+### Create and configure the disposable template on which the disposable will be based

-1. Create the DisposableVM Template:
+1. Create the disposable template:

     ```shell_session
-    [user@dom0 ~]$ qvm-create --class AppVM --label gray <DisposableVM-Template-Name>
+    [user@dom0 ~]$ qvm-create --class AppVM --label gray <disposable-Template-Name>
     ```

-2. _(optional)_ In the DisposableVM Template, add custom firewall rule sets, Qubes VPN scripts, etc.
+2. _(optional)_ In the disposable template, add custom firewall rule sets, Qubes VPN scripts, etc.

     Firewall rules sets and Qubes VPN scripts can be added just like any other VM.

-3. Set the DisposableVM Template as template for DisposableVMs:
+3. Set the disposable template as template for disposables:

     ```shell_session
-    [user@dom0 ~]$ qvm-prefs <DisposableVM-Template-Name> template_for_dispvms true
+    [user@dom0 ~]$ qvm-prefs <disposable-Template-Name> template_for_dispvms true
     ```

-### Create the sys-net DisposableVM
+### Create the sys-net disposable

-1. Create `sys-net` DisposableVM based on the DisposableVM Template:
+1. Create `sys-net` disposable based on the disposable template:

     ```shell_session
-    [user@dom0 ~]$ qvm-create --template <DisposableVM-Template-Name> --class DispVM --label red disp-sys-net
+    [user@dom0 ~]$ qvm-create --template <disposable-Template-Name> --class DispVM --label red disp-sys-net
     ```

 2. Set `disp-sys-net` virtualization mode to [hvm](/doc/hvm/):